-From the moment of his arrest to the night of his execution just six and a half years later, Carlos DeLuna maintained his claim of innocence in the 1983 murder of convenience store clerk Wanda Lopez in Corpus Christi.
-An article published May 15, 2012 in the Columbia University Human Rights Law Review sheds new light on this case and seeks to answer haunting questions as to whether Texas executed the wrong person for this brutal and senseless crime.
-Cataloguing in minute detail everything that went wrong in DeLuna’s case (and everything that could go wrong did), this groundbreaking article by Columbia Law School Professor James Liebman and a team of students also provides compelling evidence of the identity of the real killer, a violent and dangerous man who was well-known to law enforcement yet was ridiculed by prosecutors as a “phantom” of DeLuna’s imagination during his trial.
+From the moment of his arrest to the night of his execution just six and a half years later, Carlos DeLuna maintained his innocence in the murder of convenience store clerk Wanda Lopez in Corpus Christi in 1983.
+An article published May 15, 2012 in the Columbia University Human Rights Law Review shed light on his case and sought to answer the haunting question as to whether Texas executed the wrong person for this brutal and senseless crime.
+Cataloguing in minute detail everything that went wrong in DeLuna’s case, the groundbreaking article by Columbia Law School Professor James Liebman and his team of students served as the basis for the new documentary film, The Phantom.
+Both the film and the article provide compelling evidence of the identity of the real killer: Carlos Hernandez, a violent and dangerous man who was well-known to law enforcement yet was ridiculed by prosecutors as a “phantom” of DeLuna’s imagination during his trial.

-Los Tocayos Carlos: An Anatomy of a Wrongful Execution, the article and accompanying materials, including video clips, police records, and notes from 100 witness interviews, can be accessed at www.thewrongcarlos.net.
+Los Tocayos Carlos: An Anatomy of a Wrongful Execution is based on an 18-month investigation by Professor Liebman and his students.
+The article and accompanying materials, including video clips, police records, and notes from 100 witness interviews, can be accessed at www.thewrongcarlos.net.

-Los Tocayos Carlos represents one of the most thorough depictions of a criminal investigation and its aftermath in U.S. history, cataloguing in minute detail all the flaws and failures of the system that wrongfully executed Carlos DeLuna.
+Los Tocayos Carlos represents one of the most thorough depictions of a criminal investigation and its aftermath in U.S. history, cataloging all the flaws and failures of the system that wrongfully executed Carlos DeLuna.
 Among the many issues calling into question the reliability of DeLuna’s conviction are: